Skip to Content

 What Are My Options When a Dog Bites My Child?

 When a dog bites a child in Illinois, the parent or guardian can file a claim on the child’s behalf for medical expenses, pain and suffering, scarring, emotional trauma, and any future treatment needs.
 Children are especially vulnerable to facial bites and lasting psychological effects.
-Illinois law does not require children to prove they didn’t provoke the animal in the same way adults might need to.
+Illinois law does not require children to prove they did not provoke the animal in the same way adults might need to.

 In child cases, the most important question is often not “What are the bills today?” but “What will this child need over time?”
 That can include follow-up procedures as the child grows, counseling support, and accommodations for limitations.
 Many child settlements also require court approval and protective arrangements to ensure funds are used for the child’s benefit.
 We guide families through that process with clear expectations.